ilaydaguler/Java-Sqlite-Desktop-Application-Water-Sales/README.md

 # Java Sqlite Desktop Application Water Sales Automation

 Water sales automation is an application that allows users to easily track and manage their sales and orders.
+Adding, deleting, listing and updating information can be done in the application.
+In addition, customers' orders can be tracked and their delivery status can be updated.
+Unregistered customers can be easily added to the system and their orders can be taken.

 ## Used Languages & Abilities